Mayank-31k/Truthify-01/README.md

 └── ...                   # Configuration files
 ```

-## API Keys

-The application uses the following APIs:
-- DeepSeek API for text analysis
-- Google Gemini API for image analysis

 API keys are currently hardcoded for demonstration purposes.
 In a production environment, these should be stored securely using environment variables.